 - A pH level of 6 - 7.5

 - Low nitrogen (high nitrogen produces more leaves and less peas)

-You can look for garden fertilizers to help your soil make up for what your plant needs.
+You can look for vegetable garden fertilizers to help your soil make up for what your plant needs.
 It is just a matter of testing the soil, seeing which nutrients are depleted, and then determining what your specific seeds or plants need to thrive!

 How To Read Fertilizer Values (NPK)